Yurisinec goes from Penn-Trafford sidelines to Gannon Athletics Hall of Fame

-Yurisnec got to hang out with family and friends, including his wife, Amy, and their two children, Colin and Molly, at Gannon’s awards banquet Feb.
-16. There were a few watery eyes when word got out Yurisnec reserved a seat with a name tag for his father, who died seven years ago but never missed his son’s games, whether he was rarely playing at Penn-Trafford or contributing mightily at Gannon.
+Yurisinec got to hang out with family and friends, including his wife, Amy, and their two children, Colin and Molly, at Gannon’s awards banquet Feb.
+16. There were a few watery eyes when word got out Yurisinec reserved a seat with a name tag for his father, who died seven years ago but never missed his son’s games, whether he was rarely playing at Penn-Trafford or contributing mightily at Gannon.

 “I’m just extremely humbled to be part of the entire experience,” Yurisinec said.
 “I’ll always be grateful for the opportunity Gannon gave me.”